Can be either frustrating or hilarious, depending on how badly the viewer wants the reveal, and how far the viewer was strung along expecting it.

 - One story arc has Haley start speaking in a cypher as a result of trauma partly caused by her (at the time) unrequited love for Elan.
 A cleric tells her that her affliction will clear up when she is ready to reveal the secret, so in this strip, she tries to tell Elan various secrets (but none of them is the secret that will cure hernote ).
 Decrypted, her secrets are: "Elan, I'm in love with you.
 Completely in love.
 My dad is being held ransom by an evil dictator.
 I'm not really in the Thieves' Guild anymore.
 I cheat at solitaire.
 I have a tattoo you've never seen.
 I kissed a girl once.
 OK, OK, more than once!
 Elan, it turns out I may not be exactly what you would call..." before being interrupted.
 Whatever the last secret was, it was something even V didn't know, and it still hasn't come up again.

 - There's an in-universe version here.
 The readers already know it's Tarquin, but the characters don't.
+In an interesting twist, it doesn't really help— Roy reveals a few strips later that he's guessed Tarquin's identity anyway, in part because of his employment of this trope.

 - White Dark Life: Matt is eventually asked about his parents in a crossover RP.
 However, he only remembers that they were normal people.
 Cosmo surprisingly ends up being the most annoyed.